|FROM:||Victoria A. Lipnic, Acting Chair

 Office of the Chair

 Office of Equal Opportunity

-Any employee who feels that he or she has been subjected to one of these forms of discrimination or retaliation should contact the EEOC's Office of Equal Opportunity at (202) 663-7081 or Contact_OEO@eeoc.gov; or, as appropriate, the Office of Special Counsel at (202) 254-3600 or the Merit Systems Protection Board at (202) 653-7200.
-EEOC Employees can also take advantage of our RESOLVE Program at (202) 663-4545, which provides a forum for the informal resolution of internal workplace disputes.
-Moreover, EEOC employees are urged to report acts of harassment to the appropriate agency officials as outlined in the agency's Anti-harassment Order, which can be found on inSite.
+Any EEOC employee or applicant who believes that he or she has been subjected to discrimination or retaliation should contact EEOC's Office of Equal Opportunity at (202) 663-7081 or Contact_OEO@eeoc.gov; or, as appropriate, the Office of Special Counsel at (202) 254-3600 or the Merit Systems Protection Board at (202) 653-7200.
+Any employee wishing to participate in the RESOLVE program should contact the RESOLVE office at (202) 663-4545.
+In addition, job applicants should visit the Office of Equal Opportunity's page on the EEOC's external website.

 It is incumbent upon each of us, at every level of seniority, to ensure that the EEOC set the best example of equity and inclusiveness for all workplaces, both public and private sector.
 Likewise, each of us must take responsibility for implementing the Commission's EEO Policy and cooperating fully in its enforcement.
 In doing so, we reaffirm our agency's commitment to a workplace free of unlawful discrimination, harassment, and retaliation.

 My personal thanks to each of you for all the important work you perform daily in protecting and defending the civil rights of America's workers.
 You are making a difference.